Brooke van Velden: Second term, 2023-present

 Following the formation of the National-led coalition government, van Velden became Minister of Internal Affairs and Minister of Workplace Relations and Safety.

+Remuneration policies

 As Workplace Relations Minister, she introduced legislation repealing the previous Labour Government's Fair Pay Agreements Act 2022 on 19 December 2023.
 Van Velden claimed that fair pay agreements "were never about fairness" but forced "a minority of union worker's views on all affected workers and businesses."

 On 1 February 2024, van Velden, as Workplace Relations and Safety Minister, confirmed that the Government would raise the minimum wage by two percent to NZ$23.15 an hour from 1 April 2024.
-On 2 February Van Velden, as Minister of Internal Affairs, confirmed that the Government would expand the scope of the Royal Commission of Inquiry into COVID-19 Lessons Learned to include the use of multiple lockdowns, vaccine procurement, the socio-economic of the COVID-19 pandemic on regional and national levels, the cost-effectiveness of the Government's policies, disruptions to public health, education and businesses caused by the Government's policies, and whether the Government response was consistent with the rule of law.
+On 2 February Van Velden, as Minister of Internal Affairs, confirmed that the Government would expand the scope of the Royal Commission of Inquiry into COVID-19 Lessons Learned to include the use of multiple lockdowns, vaccine procurement, the socio-economic impacts of the COVID-19 pandemic on regional and national levels, the cost-effectiveness of the Government's policies, disruptions to public health, education and businesses caused by the Government's policies, and whether the Government response was consistent with the rule of law.

+Holiday Act changes

-As Workplace Relations Minister, van Velden confirmed that the Government was planning to overhaul health and safety regulations and amend the Holiday Act 2003.
+In March 2024, van Velden confirmed that the Government was planning to overhaul health and safety regulations and amend the Holiday Act 2003.
 She criticised the previous Labour Government's minimum wage increase, designation of Matariki as a public holiday and doubling of sick leave entitlements for creating business uncertainty and raising the costs of doing business.
 While Business NZ welcomed the proposed changes, First Union New Zealand described the proposed changes as an attack on workers.
 In early June 2024, van Velden confirmed that an exposure draft of the Government's proposed changes to the Holidays Act would be released in September 2024 including shifting annual leave from an entitlement system to an accrual system.
+She later confirmed that she and officials were working to develop a system of pro-rated sick leave but ruled out reducing sick leave from ten to five days.

+In September 2025, van Velden confirmed that the Government would introduce a new hours-based sick and holiday leave accrual system for part-time employees and contractors as part of its reform of the Holiday Act.